conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ## _Bipolar Disorder_

 So what is Bipolar Disorder?
 The NIH defines Bipolar Disorder as being characterized by dramatic shifts in mood, energy, and activity levels that affect a person’s ability to carry out day-to-day tasks.
 These shifts in mood and energy levels are more severe than the normal ups and downs that are experienced by everyone.

 ![Bipolar](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Bipolar-NIH.png)

 # Data

 _Obtain the Data_

+In order to build out a

 __1. Find source for lyrics and create function to access API for each song__
   - My preference was to use a reliable API for lyrics to be able to collect all of Kanye's song.
 I started by searching for possible APIs and settled on using Orion Apieseed lyric API.
 This API allowed to search by song and artist and returned the lyrics for each song.
 To use this, I just needed to generate a list of each of Kanye's song.